DEFRA/ffc-jenkins-pipeline-library/README.md

 ```

 ## Functions
-N.B.
 Many of these are now obsolete, and will be removed in v5 of the pipeline.
-Where there is a direct equivalent, this is listed next to the function name.
-The only exception to this is getVariables function, where the new version is listed directly beneath.
-A separate listing is done because the parameters have changed.
-If there is no direct equivalent, these functions are not used by repo pipelines, but are dependencies of 'public' pipeline functions.
+Where there is a direct equivalent with no difference in parameters, this is listed next to the function name.
+Where there is an equivalence, but with different parameters (e.g. `defraUtils.getVariables` / `build.getVariables`), the equivalent function is listed directly following the obsolete function with details on the new parameters.
+If there is no equivalent, these functions are not used by repo pipelines, but are dependencies of 'public' pipeline functions.

 ### tagCommit